lifeodyssey/Seichijunrei-bot/WRITEUP.md

 **1. Sequential Agent Composition**
 Both workflows use ADK's `SequentialAgent` to chain agents together.
 Output from one agent flows as input to the next via session state.

-**2. Conditional Routing**
+**2. Automatic Workflow Routing**
-The root agent examines session state to decide which workflow to invoke:
+The root agent acts as a pure router, examining session state to automatically trigger workflows:
-- If no `bangumi_candidates` exist → Stage 1 (search anime)
+- If no `bangumi_candidates` exist → Stage 1 (search anime and present candidates)
-- If candidates exist but no `selected_bangumi` → Re-present candidates
-- If selection confirmed → Stage 2 (plan route)
+- If `bangumi_candidates` exist → Stage 2 (parse selection and plan route automatically)

 **3. Tool/Schema Separation**
 ADK best practice: agents with `tools` shouldn't have `output_schema` (structured output).
 We separate concerns: